MarkXuJQ/Pelvis-Fracture-Image-Segmentation/weights/MedSAM/README.md

-Note: put the MedSAM model checkpoint in this folder.
+Note: put the MedSAM model weights in this folder.